-- What is UGC?
+- What is UGC (user-generated content)?

-- Benefits of user-generated content
+- How user-generated content boosts your brand

-- How to source user-generated content
+- 5 easy ways to source user-generated content

-- Where to implement it
+- Where to distribute your user-generated content

-- UGC best practices
+- UGC best practices guide

 What is UGC (user-generated content)?